kevin-hello/cafe_api/README.md

 - The API must use a “package.json” file.
 - The database must be built using MongoDB.
 - The business logic must be modeled with Mongoose.
-- The API must provide movie information in JSON format.
+- The API must provide cafe information in JSON format.
 - The JavaScript code must be error-free.
 - The API must be tested in Postman.
 - The API must include user authentication and authorization code.